Achieve more from your investment property

-However, historically low interest rates mean the number of houses for sale on the market is in short supply — which is why it’s time to make a move on your investment property goals.
+However, historically low-interest rates mean the number of houses for sale on the market is in short supply – which is why it’s time to move on your investment property goals.

-There is a huge range of benefits to investing in property, especially in Newcastle and the Hunter.
+Investing in property has a huge range of benefits, especially in Newcastle and the Hunter.
 For example:

 Capital growth.
 The value of your investment property will grow over time, increasing your wealth as it does.
 With this income, you can purchase more investment properties, a new car or even a holiday.

 Rental income.
-If the rental income from tenants covers the expenses of holding the property (like loan repayments and maintenance costs), your property will be classified as positively geared, meaning you will end up with more money in your pocket each week.
+Suppose the rental income from tenants covers the expenses of holding the property (like loan repayments and maintenance costs).
+In that case, your property will be classified as positively geared, meaning you will end up with more money in your pocket each week.

 Tax benefits.
 Investors who purchase a brand new investment property can claim depreciation (like air conditioning and hot water systems) on their taxable income.
 If the property is negatively geared, you can also claim the losses as a tax deduction.